mandeepairborne/samweb/content/blog/the-quill-of-duck/index.md

 +++

 {% alert(tip=true) %}
 Recommended banner dimensions are 2:1 aspect ratio and 1920x960 resolution.
+Other sizes will also work, but will be cut off at the bottom/won't be high enough.
 {% end %}

 ## The what?